-“I’m trying to be strong,” she told the Jamaica Observer.
+"I'm trying to be strong," she told Splash.
 She revealed that Prince Jazzbo's (born Linval Carter) health had deteriorated considerably.

-“He was a very thick man, but leading up to his death he came down to nothing,” she explained.
+"He was a very stout man, but leading up to his death he came down to nothing," she explained.

 Until his health declined, Prince Jazzbo was active recording songs in his home studio.